hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 ## Link History

 Use the `$mdm-link-history` operation to request a list of historical entries for a given set of `goldenResourceId`s or `sourceResourceId`s.
 Either parameter is optional but **at least one** must be provided.
+The default behaviour is to return history links that matches at least one id from the provided `goldenResourceId` or `sourceResourceId` sets.
+The parameter `strictMatch` can be set to true to filter the history links so that only those that match **both** the `goldenResourceId` and the `sourceResourceId` sets are returned.

 MDM link history is made possible by a back-end configuration that enables saving the historical entries to a new audit table in the database.
 This feature is enabled by default.
 Some clients may wish to leave this feature disabled in order to save disk space.